Collapse!: iPhone and mobile

-On December 4, 2009, the iPhone and iPod Touch COLLAPSE! was released to the iTunes Store.
+In December 2009, the iPhone and iPod Touch version of COLLAPSE! was released to the iTunes Store.
 Like Super Collapse 3, this version featured a quest mode where the player would advance through a world, unlocking new levels.
-Unlike Collapse 3, however, this version introduced player and enemy characters as well as a name for its fictional world: "Blocktopia."
+Unlike Collapse 3, this version introduced player and enemy characters as well as a name for its fictional world: "Blocktopia".

 According to RealNetworks, this new mobile game used a proprietary development platform, Emerge, and is capable of being ported to eight mobile operating systems, 130 cell phone carriers and distributors.
-A version for Android as well as BlackBerry and other devices is planned to follow the iPhone by a few weeks.
+A version for Android as well as BlackBerry and other devices was released a few weeks later.

 Windows and Mac

-Released December 9, 2009, the PC and Mac COLLAPSE! continued to evolve the game in the direction set out by Super Collapse 3.
+Released in December 2009, the PC and Mac version of COLLAPSE! continued to evolve the game in the direction set out by Super Collapse 3.

 The "Quest" mode from Super Collapse 3 has been renamed "Adventure" in COLLAPSE! and updated to feature not only a more detailed world ("Blocktopia") but also a story and a customizable avatar to take through it.
 Each land within Blocktopia is plagued with a unique catastrophe that must be repaired one level at a time.
 At the end of each land, players battle against a comic boss who uses special powers and techniques to vary the gameplay and challenge the player.

 Completing levels rewards players with coins that can be used to purchase power-ups, avatar clothing, and additional game features in shops located throughout the world.
 There are also casinos where players can play games of chance to win even more coins if they run into difficulty.

 While much of the classic gameplay is unchanged, one significant variation is the addition of double boards.
 These modes place a second game board alongside the first and players must switch attention between the two.